ChapelR/custom-macros-for-sugarcube-2/docs/bars-macros.md

 **Syntax**: `<bar>.animate()`

 Causes the bar to animate according to its settings after a new value has been set.

+> [!NOTE]
+> As part of the animation process, the bar's label text is reprocessed, meaning dynamic content, like variables, can be used in labels and will update with the bar.

 **Usage**:
 ```javascript